dream-well/binance-trading-bot/README.md

 # What script does?

 This script triggers the automated trades between `BTC/USDT` pair for given spread amount.
-The limit buy and limit sell are calculated based on spread and allowance for each trade.
+The limit sell is calculated based on balance of BTC.

 # Setup guide